Robert J Trulaske, Sr. College of Business

 Students in good standing in another school or college at MU must complete the Transfer of Division process to request a change of major to the Trulaske College of Business.
 Such students may be admitted to the lower level if they can complete upper level admission course requirements by the completion of 60 credits for Accountancy or Business students.

 External transfer students who request admission to the Trulaske College of Business will be admitted to the lower level if they can complete degree-program admission requirements by the completion of 60 credits.
 Students are encouraged to have their transcripts evaluated by an academic advisor in the Trulaske College of Business prior to their enrollment at MU.

 Coursework completed with a grade of D- or better at an accredited two- or four-year institution will be accepted if the courses are appropriate equivalents of the required MU courses, and if the equivalent MU courses do not require a grade in the C range.
 Only six hours of business coursework (Accounting, Business Administration, Economics, Finance, Management and Marketing) at the 3000-level or above can be transferred for the degree requirements.
 The college does not accept developmental or vocational/technical coursework.

 Credits transferred from accredited community or junior colleges usually include general education, upper division or pre-accountancy admission requirements and unrestricted elective courses.
 The Trulaske College of Business accepts a maximum of 64 credits from a community or junior college toward the bachelor’s degree.
 When more than 64 credits have been completed, the additional courses are evaluated on a course-by-course basis for applicability to lower-level requirements.

 A student holding an associate of arts degree from an accredited Missouri Community College will have fulfilled general education requirements.
-However, this does not exempt the student from satisfying the specialized degree, major or emphasis prerequisites of the college in the areas of accounting, economics, math, and statistics.
+However, this does not exempt the student from satisfying the specialized degree, major or emphasis prerequisites of the college in the areas of business administration, accounting, economics, math, and statistics.